Lincoln is a prison and young offender institution (YOI) in the East Midlands, for men aged 18 and over.

 Book and plan your visit to Lincoln Prison

-Lincoln is now offering limited visits for family and friends in line with stage 2 of the National Framework for Prisons.
+Lincoln prison is now offering visits for family, friends and significant others, in line with stage 2 of the National Framework for Prisons.

 To visit someone in Lincoln Prison you must:

 - book your visit more than 2 days in advance